Is It Your Free Day? Here’s How To Do It Right!

-Is that after a prolonged periods of cheating (i.e) bad food you will be used to and in fact build up certain cravings to type of foods.
-Because different foods have different chemical reactions in the brain depending on your mood and emotions depends on what sort of food you can crave.
-Now once you’ve joined the gym, began an exercise program, purchased the correct supplementation for your goals you will find that nutrition will be an uphill battle.
-Now this is a battle that only the STRONGEST will survive, make no mistakes when it comes to results and transformations in the gym it really is at least 50% nutrition, 25% exercise and 25% supplementation.
-Now even though there are different importance placed upon each one there is no way you will succeed without on or the other.
+After prolonged periods of cheating (i.e) bad food you will be used to build up cravings.
+Different foods have different chemical reactions in the brain.
+The food you crave depends on your mood and emotions.
+Once you’ve joined the gym and start using supplements you will find that nutrition will be an uphill battle.
+This is a battle that only the STRONGEST will survive!
+Make no mistake.
+When it comes to results it really is 50% nutrition, 25% exercise and 25% supplementation.
+A different importance is placed on each one.
+Yet, there is no way you will succeed without them all.

-Now let’s look at the situation, your exercising, got your supplements, no you’ve noticed that your nutrition is changing, but you’re finding it difficult to stay on track this is where you’re cheat day comes in handy.
-The fact is if you are able to stay on track long enough you will eventually break, this period usually comes about around the 6th day.
-So we plan for having 6 good days of nutrition straight without any fault followed by 1 day of freedom.
+Now let’s look at the situation.
+You’re exercising and have your supplements.
+You’ve noticed that your nutrition is changing.
+However, you’re finding it’s difficult to stay on track.
+This is where your cheat day comes in handy.
+The fact is, if you are able to stay on track long enough you will eventually break.
+This usually comes around the 6th day.
+So we plan for 6 good days of nutrition followed by free day.

-This one day can take place in a variety of methods depending on the training level you are at.
+You can use a variety of methods depending on your training level.
 They are as follows:

 - 6 hour day (recommended for beginners)

 - 4 hour day (recommended for intermediate trainers)

 - 1 meal per week (recommended for advanced trainers)